Should You Invest With Edward Jones?

 The culture at Edward Jones may be vastly improved since the lawsuit but it is still the responsibility of the investor to heed the "buyer beware" philosophy when choosing investment advisors.

-To see reviews and customer complaints on Edward Jones, see this link from Consumer Affairs.
+To see reviews and customer complaints and reviews on Edward Jones, see this link from Consumer Affairs.

 For a good overview of choosing investment advisors see this article on Types of Investment Advisors.